Melissa McCarthy Returns To ‘SNL’ As Sean Spicer, Shows Off Ivanka-Brand Heels

 — John Rampton (@johnrampton) February 12, 2017

-“That’s Nordstrom’s loss, because these are high, high quality products.
+“That’s Nordstrom’s loss, because these are high, high-quality products.
 In fact, I am wearing one of her bangles right now.”
 McCarthy said.
 “And don’t even get me started on her shoes because these babies are real headturners.”

 McCarthy lifts a leg and places it on the podium, revealing a high-heeled lady’s shoe.